rfalaize/qXll/README.md

 * All  functions have a synchronous and an asynchronous version.

 ### 1.1 - 2017-07-02 - Add qSubscribe
 * **qSubscribe**: subscribe to real-time updates on a data point identified by a unique key.
+Supports simultaneous connections to multiple q processes and servers in the same Excel instance.